[Content warning: sexual objectification.]

 By 9:11 PM, Fernandez had evidently thought about it deeply and carefully enough to issue a retraction.
 I guess the “lean startup” approach is so powerful that its adherents can go from sneering at their critics (including a risible attempt to backjustify his sexism with an appeal to pansexuality — folks, we’ve been over that already) to heartfelt apology in less than 40 minutes.
 (I fear that his apology may not be entirely heartfelt, though, as he quickly moved on to declaring that he’s “not a sexist” and attempting to pay for his blunder by citing all the women he hires.)

 Readers of this blog are aware that one asshat in tech would have little effect on his own, if he were indeed an isolated case.
 They are equally aware that Fernandez is no anomaly of asshaberdashery.
 I think the hapless Fernandez is providing us with a valuable lesson: the message to “not feed the trolls” is a dangerous one.
 While any given individual absolutely can and should disengage with trolls when necessary to protect their physical and mental health, engaging with them can have value.
 Judging from his Twitter avatar, Mr. Fernandez is at least 30 years old.
-That means that in his life so far, not a single person has told him that the world generally does not need to know that he has done a sex at some point in his life.
+That makes 30 years or more in which not a single person in his life has told him that the world generally does not need to know that he has done a sex.
 Perhaps his demeanor makes them afraid to challenge him.
 Perhaps they don’t think it’s worth the time.
 Who knows?
 But at one point in his life, one presumes that he was impressionable — one knows that he’s impressionable, since nobody acts like he does unless they get rewarded for it.
 Rewarded with laughs, with buddy-buddy slaps on the back from fellow bros, with congratulations on how delightfully politically incorrect he is, with 1.5 million dollars of venture capital money from the likes of Mark Suster, Eric Ries, and 500 Startups.